tkn-tub/ns3-gym/src/energy/doc/energy.rst

 The energy harvester represents the elements that harvest energy from the environment and recharge the Energy Source to which it is connected.
 The energy harvester includes the complete implementation of the actual energy harvesting device (e.g., a solar panel) and the environment (e.g., the solar radiation).
 This means that in implementing an energy harvester, the energy contribution of the environment and the additional energy requirements of the energy harvesting device such as the conversion efficiency and the internal power consumption of the device needs to be jointly modeled.

+WiFi Radio Energy Model
+#######################

+The WiFi Radio Energy Model is the energy consumption model of a Wifi net device.
+It provides a state for each of the available states of the PHY layer: Idle, CcaBusy, Tx, Rx, ChannelSwitch, Sleep.
+Each of such states is associated with a value (in Ampere) of the current draw (see below for the corresponding attribute names).
+A Wifi Radio Energy Model PHY Listener is registered to the Wifi PHY in order to be notified of every Wifi PHY state transition.
+At every transition, the energy consumed in the previous state is computed and the energy source is notified in order to update its remaining energy.

+The Wifi Tx Current Model gives the possibility to compute the current draw in the transmit state as a function of the nominal tx power (in dBm), as observed in several experimental measurements.
+To this purpose, the Wifi Radio Energy Model PHY Listener is notified of the nominal tx power used to transmit the current frame and passes such a value to the Wifi Tx Current Model which takes care of updating the current draw in the Tx state.
+Hence, the energy consumption is correctly computed even if the Wifi Remote Station Manager performs per-frame power control.
+Currently, a Linear Wifi Tx Current Model is implemented which computes the tx current as a linear function (according to parameters that can be specified by the user) of the nominal tx power in dBm.

+The Wifi Radio Energy Model offers the possibility to specify a callback that is invoked when the energy source is depleted.
+If such a callback is not specified when the Wifi Radio Energy Model Helper is used to install the model on a device, a callback is implicitly made so that the Wifi PHY is put in the SLEEP mode (hence no frame is transmitted nor received afterwards) when the energy source is depleted.
+Likewise, it is possible to specify a callback that is invoked when the energy source is recharged (which might occur in case an energy harvester is connected to the energy source).
+If such a callback is not specified when the Wifi Radio Energy Model Helper is used to install the model on a device, a callback is implicitly made so that the Wifi PHY is resumed from the SLEEP mode when the energy source is recharged.

 Future Work
 ***********